BodenmillerGroup/steinbock/docs/cli/segmentation.md

       steinbock segment cellpose preapre
       steinbock segment cellpose train

 By default the first command generates crops of images in `img` and stores them in `cellpose_crops` folder.
 These crops consist of a nuclear and a Cytoplasmic channels as described above.
 By default crops are then segmented using the `tissuenet` pre-trained model and the resulting masks are placed in the folder `cellpose_labels`.
 Any model from the  model zoo can be specified using the`--model_type` argument.
 User trained models can be specified by providing the full path to the model using the `pretrained-model` option (when `pretrained-model` is provided, the `--model_type` argument is set to `None`, see above).
 The user can optionally specify a list of files for cropping and training.
-After running the first command the user should open and inspect the generated masks and correct them if necessary.
+After running the first command, the user should open and inspect the generated masks and correct them as needed.
 This can be done by starting the `cellpose` gui via *steinbock*: `steinbock apps cellpose` (See `Apps`in this document.
 For details on how to use cellpose to correct gui segmentations, see its relevant [documentation](https://cellpose.readthedocs.io/en/latest/gui.html).

 The second command runs the cellpose training module.
 Unless specified via the `--train-data` and `--train-labels` options, the command looks in `cellpose_crops` and `cellpose_labels` for images and masks that are used as ground truth.
 The resulting model is by default saved in `training_out`.
 The trained model can subsequently be used for segmentation via the `--pretrained-model` argument, for example as following;